Beginner Wheel Course - 6 weeks

-- A set of your creations made on the day.
+- A set of your creations made throughout the course.
 Students will be notified once work has been glazed and ready to collect.

 Please also note, that if you are driving you cannot park on Kent St as it’s permit only, try St David St or Moor St.